 But discretionary items aren’t the only bills you can possibly trim.
 Many lenders, servicers and utility companies have been offering “goodwill” programs that help those financially harmed by the pandemic.

-Many firms have already taken steps to help consumers who’ve taken a financial hit.
-Banks such as Capital One, Chase and Ally have suspended overdraft fees, while utility companies such as Verizon and AT&T will waive late fees or service cancellations.
-If you have a federally-backed mortgage and your income has been disrupted, you can request a payment forbearance plan spanning up to 180 days, thanks to the CARES Act.
-In most of these cases, though, you have to inform the company before you stop your payments.
+If you have a federally-backed mortgage and your income has been disrupted, you can request a payment forbearance plan spanning up to 180 days thanks to pandemic-related relief programs.
+In most of these cases, though, you must inform the company before you stop your payments.
+Homeowners have up until Sept.
+30 to apply for the program.

 6. Expand your network to widen your job search